Is Your Sleep as Messed up as Ours These Days?

 - Try an evening meditation.
 Local offerings from wellness practitioners like Luna Maye, Kiera Smalls, Danielle Mercurio, and Adriana Adelé are a good place to start if you don’t already have a meditation practice in place.

 Or, try these at-home remedies

-If you need some extra help, Hamilton says creating a bedtime routine can have a super calming, almost meditative, affect on your mental, emotional, and physical states.
-At-home remedies to try include lavender- or bergamot-scented candles (that you remember to blow out before you fall asleep!) or essential oil diffusers, chamomile tea, a warm bath or shower, and a comforter or weighted blanket.
+If you need some extra help, Hamilton says creating a bedtime routine can have a calming effect on your mental, emotional, and physical states.
+You should figure out what soothes you, and try to replicate that process nightly as much as possible.
+Possible remedies to include in your routine include drinking chamomile tea, lighting lavender- or bergamot-scented candles (that you remember to blow out before you fall asleep!), use of essential oil roll-ons or diffusers, a warm bath or shower, and curling up under a heavy comforter or a weighted blanket.

-If you feel you need a sleep aid, she recommends trying the lowest dose of melatonin, which is our body’s natural sleep hormone.
+If you feel you need to try a sleep aid, Hamilton recommends trying the lowest dose of melatonin, the body’s natural sleep hormone.
 Take it an hour or two before bedtime since that’s when our body secretes it, and use it two or three times per week, if needed.
 Even though it’s non-habit forming, you can develop dependence or tolerance with anything you take nightly.